 Dublin Simon Community recognizes the need for the Voluntary Housing Sector to develop and work towards a financially stable, self-sustaining housing sector.
-Our Strategic Plan is to increase our provision of housing in the Dublin, Wicklow, Kildare and Meath region.
-The accommodation provided will be a mix of Supported Housing and Independent living units.
+Our Strategic Plan is to increase our provision of housing in the Dublin, Wicklow, Kildare, Meath, Louth and Cavan region.
+The accommodation provided will be a mix of Long-Term Accommodation and Independent living units.
 The housing will be provided through a mix of acquisitions, construction, development, partnerships and leasing.
-The portfolio will be a mixture of leasing and acquisition, with a strong focus on construction.

 The accommodation will be for homeless singles, couples and families.
-The biggest challenge facing homeless clients is trying to secure one bedroom accommodation and family accommodation at an affordable price.
+The biggest challenge facing homeless clients is trying to secure one-bedroom accommodation and family accommodation at an affordable price.
 It is our intention to develop our portfolio both individually and in partnership with Local Authorities and Approved Housing Bodies.

-We have major construction underway at our current Ushers Island and Chester House facilities to significantly increase bed capacity over the next few years and we currently have new construction developments due to commence at our existing Sean Mac Dermott St. service, in Arbor Hill and Clondalkin.
+We have major construction underway at our current Ushers Island facilities to significantly increase bed capacity over the next few years and we currently have new construction developments due to commence at our existing Sean Mac Dermott St. service, in Arbor Hill and Nangor Road.

-The development at Ushers Island will help us expand our Treatment Services and We have encountered a marked increase in demand for this type of service over the past year, especially our counselling services.
+The development at Ushers Island will help us expand our Treatment Services and we have encountered a marked increase in demand for this type of service over the past year, especially our counselling services.

 We are still experiencing a major housing and homelessness crisis and Dublin Simon Community is responding to this need by increasing our provision of housing.
 We believe that we have the capacity, skills and resources to deliver much needed new housing in the next five years.
-COVID 19 has had significant impact on our services during 2020 but we continued to provide a safe and valued service to the Homeless community.
+COVID 19 has had significant impact on our services during 2021 but we continued to provide a safe and valued service to the Homeless community.